MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **Q: Does Microsoft hold the release of the security patch until the issue is resolved?
 What alternate resolutions are available?**

-**A:** The goal of Test Base is to ensure our joint end customers do not face any issues.
+**A:** The goal of Test Base is to ensure our joint end customers don't face any issues.
 We work hard with Software Vendors to address any issues before the release, but in case the fix is not feasible we have other resolutions such as shims and blocks.

 ## Security